 The first things engineers devise are ideas.
-From there, they put together technologies, processes and materials to make things anew.
-And if they are engineers and students at UCLA Henry Samueli School of Engineering and Applied Science, they then apply their innovations to world-changing work going on in a number of other fields.
+From there, they put together technologies, processes, and materials to make things anew.
+And if they are engineers and students at UCLA Samueli School of Engineering, they then apply their innovations to world-changing work going on in a number of other fields.

 Rising to the Top

 Under the leadership of outgoing Dean Vijay K. Dhir, engineering at UCLA has risen remarkably in stature.
 Ranked among the top ten public engineering schools in the country, the school has seen a dramatic rise in the number of faculty members elected to the National Academy of Engineering, one of the field’s highest professional honors.
 At an event held Nov.
 6, 2015, to celebrate UCLA Samueli’s exciting successes and Centennial Campaign momentum, Henry Samueli ’75, MS ’76, PhD ’80 said, “I could not be prouder to have my name associated with this school.”

 Innovation That Improves Lives

 Consider these accomplishments advanced by outside funding and brought to you by UCLA Samueli: interactive apps that serve as pocket physician assistants, tracking, testing, and collecting data that will help people and their doctors predict and prevent disease and manage chronic conditions.
 A device that enables your mobile phone to detect allergens, such as peanuts and gluten, in food.
 Research that is helping to make concrete buildings better able to withstand earthquakes.
 Artificial limbs with more sensation.
 Devices to predict and protect the brain from injury.
 Evidence-based input that informs national cybersecurity and technology policies.
 And robot THOR-RD, designed for disaster response and able to perform complex, dangerous tasks without putting human lives at risk.

 Partners for Progress